PhantomStr/swagger-to-retrofit/README.md

 -sp or --servicePackage : package where will be compiled services<br>
 -ar or --apiRoot : root of api.
 Will be removed from path start<br>
 -sf or --serviceFilters : regexp filter of generated services<br>
--gs or --generateSchemas : generate schemas<br>
--gsd or --generateSchemasDirectory : resources directory for schemas<br>
 **example:**

 ```xml